 When it comes to computer attacks, there’s a not-so-new villain in the cyber world.
-Ransomware is the fastest growing malware, which is malicious software intended to damage or disable computers.
+Ransomware is the fastest growing malware (malicious software intended to damage or disable computers).

-Ransomware is affecting technology companies, banking institutions, government organizations and even individuals.
+Ransomware affects technology companies, banking institutions, government organizations and even individuals.

-What is ransomware
+What is ransomware?

 The malicious software acts like a virus, spreading and attacking vulnerable computers in three phases:

 - Phase 1: The attacker sends a spam email, and the user clicks a malicious link.

 - Phase 2: Malware runs in the computer, and it encrypts the computer’s files.

 - Phase 3: A ransom note is delivered, and the attack attempts to spread to other computers.

 The outlook isn’t good.